🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ‘₯ Coworking Spaces Availability + 3.8 -- 40 There are very few dedicated coworking spaces in the city; most professionals rely on home offices or commute to AsunciΓ³n for better facilities.
+πŸ‘₯ Coworking Spaces Availability + 3.4 -- 40 As a suburban area of AsunciΓ³n, dedicated coworking spaces are limited; most digital nomads rely on cafes or commute to the capital for shared workspaces.

 🌟 QUALITY OF LIFE